briandfoy/cpan-security-advisory/README.md

 If you want to mirror a copy, clone the repo and send me the link.
 Let's make this more resilient by keeping the data in several places.

+## Report new issues to the CPAN Security Group

+For new issues without a CVE report, first [report issues](https://security.metacpan.org/docs/report.html) to the [CPAN Security Group](https://security.metacpan.org), which can analyze an issue, collect additional information, and request a CVE.
+Once a CVE is issued, we can add it to the CPAN Security Advisories.

 ## Sources

 - metacpan.org - modules Changes files with security fixes